 CEO of Qmerit

 “Qmerit is fully aligned with Rewiring America’s belief that electrification is the unifying climate solution.
 Our nationwide network of certified electrical contractors has installed tens of thousands of EV charging stations, battery storage units and upgraded electrical panels in homes and multi-family properties but this journey has only just begun.
 To achieve mainstream adoption, electrification must be easy, affordable, and a seamless experience.
 That is the ambition we share with Rewiring America, and we are committed to making it a reality.”

 CEO of Lime

 “At Lime, our mission is to build a future for transportation that is shared, affordable, and most importantly, carbon-free.
 We’re proud to be the first shared mobility company to commit to using clean electricity to power our facilities and global fleet of light electric vehicles.
 We know this work is vital to preventing the worst impacts of climate change and are glad to work with Rewiring America to achieve these goals on a broader scale.”

 President and CEO of Duquesne Light

 “It’s an absolute honor to take the CEOs for Electrification Pledge and do my part to support a just transition to electrification.
 As a father, I want my kids to live in a cleaner, healthier and more equitable world.
 I’m looking forward to shaping my company’s important role in building a better future for our children and grandchildren.”

-- Dandelion Energy
+- Abode Energy Management

 - Conduct an energy audit to identify how your business and supply chain can transition to operate on clean, electric machines.